shashank1696/PollutionIndia2010/README.md

 # PollutionIndia2010
-Analyzing Pollution in India across different states using Hierarchy Clustering Algorithm of Pollution India 2010 data set
+Analyzing Pollution in India across different states using Hierarchy Clustering Algorithm of Pollution India 2010 data-set.

 ## Variables:
 1) City - Name of the City in India